If you're good at your job, you can get someone to visit a destination once.

 We were on a three-day onboarding at the client's offices in Orlando.
 Slide decks, strategy reports, model rooms, a tour of the sales center.
 All very practical.
 We were sitting in a small room with a sales guide who had stepped out for a moment, and in the open doorway, a stranger appeared.

 He'd just become a member.
 He was there with his family, somewhere on property, and he happened to walk past our door and look in.
 What he saw I'm not entirely sure.
-Six of us agency folks around a small table, a motley crew, not looking like anyone's idea of a family on vacation.
+Six agency folks around a small table, a motley crew, not looking like anyone's idea of a family on vacation.
 It didn't slow him down.
-He stopped in the doorway and told us, nearly vibrating with excitement, that we should sign up immediately.
+He stopped in the doorway and told us, vibrating with excitement, that we should sign up immediately.
 That this was the best thing that had ever happened to him.
 That we had no idea what we were about to experience.

 The whole exchange lasted maybe thirty seconds.
 Then he was gone.
 Poof.